Paul-Wortmann/Grume/Readme.md

 - sudo apt-get install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev libsdl2-net-dev libglew-dev libphysfs-dev libfreetype6-dev

-Next you need to generate a make file, you can use the following command, make sure you are in the Frost and Flame directory:
+Next you need to generate make files and build Frost and Flame, you can use the following command, make sure you are in the Frost and Flame directory:

-- cmake CMakeLists.txt

-And finally you can use make to build the Frost and Flame binary:

-- make
+- cmake . && make

 So in summery the commands are as follows: